 Other Bike Plan Elements

 The Bicycle Plan also includes elements such as intersection improvements, bike safety, education, enforcement, encouragement, bicycle parking, funding options and phasing of the plan.
 Each of these elements helps to ensure the document is comprehensive.
-Please view information on pedestrian safety and bicycle safety available on the Village Police Department webpage.
+Please view the Hoffman Estates Police Department's information on bicycle safety.